Simon-L/luajit-sol3-repl/README.md

 }
 ```

-The `misc/` folder contains a shell script and a lua script to make this easy.
-The `misc/send-selection` folder is an unfinished package for the Pulsar editor to send selected line(s) to the interpreter, aka. livecoding style!.
+The `misc/` folder contains a shell script and a lua script to make this easy and a Pulsar package in `misc/send-selection`

+- `misc/send-selection`: use this package in Pulsar to send current line with `alt-enter` and `alt-shift-enter` to send selected line(s) to the interpreter, aka. livecoding style!.
 - Using the shell script: `cat script.lua | ./misc/send-code.sh`
 - Using the lua version: `cat script.lua | build/bin/lua misc/send-code.lua`